 - Inappropriate online behavior

-If your company does not have a social media policy, it’s a good idea to consider putting something in place.
-Here are some of the reasons why we recommend one.
+If your company does not have a social media policy, it's a good idea to consider putting something in place.
+Here are some of the reasons why we recommend one below.

-The Best Reasons to Have a Social Media Policy:
+Why It's Important to Have a Social Media Policy at Work

-- To educate employees on safe social networking practices; and
+- To educate employees on safe social networking practices.

 - To protect the company from misuse by employees in ways that could jeopardize the company’s reputation or negatively affect its operations, such as posting confidential company information.

 Once you have explained the boundaries of the policy, make sure to monitor and update it regularly as trends regarding social media are constantly changing.
-As an HR best practice, the policy should be reviewed and revised annually.
+As an HR best practice, your workplace social media policy should be reviewed and revised annually.